vtexdocs/help-center-content/docs/tutorials/en/fromto-of-payment-means-on-webservice.md

 ---
-title: From/to of payment means on Web Service
+title: 'From/to of payment means on Web Service'
 id: tutorials_747
 status: DRAFT
 createdAt: 2017-04-27T21:58:49.801Z